1. Hike Volcán Barú

 You absolutely need a guide if you are going the Volcán route, the Chiriquí wilderness is no joke, you do not want to get lost here.
 Spend the night in Volcán, start your ascent at 5-6 am, spend the night in the summit, enjoy the sunrise by the cross, and then descend through Boquete.
 The Boquete route is great for descending, especially if you are not an experienced climber.

 Bring a good tent (I once brought a $13USD Novey tent and I almost got hypothermia).
 Don´t let the Panamanian sea-level heat fool you.
 Temperatures drop below 0 °C (32°F) at the top of the Volcan Baru.
 So bring winter clothes.

 The hike is not technically challenging and can be completed by anyone (unless you are really out of shape).
-I Once hiked Volcán Barú with a friend who smoked a pack of Marlboro Red a day (among other things) and he had no trouble, while a guy from Texas, who would hit the gym daily, had a very hard time.
+I Once hiked Volcán Barú with a friend who smoked a pack of Marlboro Red a day (among other things) and he had no trouble, while a guy from Texas, who hit the gym daily, was almost in tears.